starryknight/GA-SEI-curriculum/sequences/project-2/rubric.md

 - [ ] Project code is pushed to a public Git repository
 - [ ] Project is deployed on the internet
 - [ ] Uses HTML, CSS, and JS for game solution
-- [ ] Use Javascript vanilla API or jQuery API for DOM manipulation
-- [ ] Uses Event listening to handle user interaction

 ## Creativity and Interface